ray-project/ray/doc/source/serve/getting_started.md

 c'était le meilleur des temps, c'était le pire des temps .
 ```

 Deployment graphs are useful since they let you deploy each part of your machine learning pipeline, such as inference and business logic steps, in separate deployments.
 Each of these deployments can be individually configured and scaled, ensuring you get maximal performance from your resources.
+See the guides on [deployment graphs](serve-deployment-graph) to learn more.

 ## Porting FastAPI Applications to Ray Serve